 We also provide specialist education and training to both universities in Sheffield, and actively take part in research projects.

-The Specialist Psychotherapy Service has recently been through a re-accreditation process with the Royal College of Psychiatrists, Accreditation Programme for Psychological Therapies (APPTS).
+The Specialist Psychotherapy Service is accredited by the Royal College of Psychiatrists, Accreditation Programme for Psychological Therapies (APPTS).

 Mood, Anxiety and Post-Traumatic Stress Disorder Psychotherapy Service (MAPPS)

-This team works with people who are experiencing long-term or recurrent problems related to symptoms that are generally described as:
+This team works with people who are experiencing long-term or recurring difficulties related to depression, anxiety disorders and post-traumatic stress disorder.

-Once you have been assessed by the team as being likely to benefit from treatment, you will be placed on our waiting list.
+If the team feel that you are likely to benefit from treatment, you will be placed on our waiting list for either MAPPS or PCT.

 Frequently asked questions